 Finally, we are a family-run museum, and the owner and operator is just at the age that our state government has recommended delay returning to work, due to the elevated risk.

-It is an emotional and financial hardship to have the Museum closed, more than ever during the summer, our busy tourist season.
-Late in August, we will revisit the re-opening question.
+It is an emotional and financial hardship to have the Museum closed, more than ever during the autum .
+Late in November, we will revisit the re-opening question.
 I can hardly express how eager I am to be back behind my desk, greeting patrons and helping all of you with your miniatures questions and needs.

 Wishing health and well-being to you and your families during these difficult times.
 I look forward to seeing you again.